 “It acts like a prick, but you’ve just got to show it who’s boss,” I said.

-I shoved open the door that the nurse had indicated and stepped inside.
+I shoved open the door the nurse had indicated and stepped inside.
 The room smelled like the powder that had knocked me out the day before, but it wasn’t too strong.
 Locustod was chasing an incredibly agitated Chansey around the room, chittering wildly.

 “HEY!”
 I yelled at it.